pkutaj/pkutaj.github.io/_posts/2020-06-24-instant-messaging-tactics.md

 edit older response | NAVIGATE + `E` |
 **RESPONSE**        |                |
 open emoji reaction | NAVIGATE + `R` |
+mark-all-as-read    | SHIFT + ESC    | just jump to slack and hit to reset the state

 ### 5. sounds
 * ideally something semantic reminding of the need for staying focused like a church bell